 \section{Conclusions and future perspectives}

 In conclusion, we have reviewed recent experimental and theoretical progress on the novel quantum phenomena and topological phases in moir\'e spintronics enabled by twisting engineering of layered vdW magnetic materials, including stacking-dependent interlayer magnetism, non-collinear spin textures, moir\'e magnetic exchange interactions, moir\'e skyrmions and moir\'e magnons.
 We especially emphasize the important role of ML in deep understanding the mechanism of moir\'e magnetism and topological phase transitions in twisted magnets.
+Here, we summarize recent works and give a list of candidate materials that are currently being intensively investigated for moir\'e spintronics in Table 1.
+However, moir\'e systems requiring ultra-low temperatures ($<10$K) or exhibiting extreme sensitivity to disorder bring about greater challenges for near-term device integration.
+We look forward to the promising platforms for device applications include twisted bilayers of high-$T_c$ 2D vdW magnets with room-temperature magnetism (e.g., FGT \cite{Dengy2018}), FM/SC heterostructures for topological superconductivity \cite{Lum2015}, and moir\'e multiferroics enabling electric-field control \cite{Zhuh2025,Antao2024,Yeh2025}.
+Furthermore, we also provide a systematic summary of the relationship between twist angles and moir\'e magnetism in Table 2.
 These results demonstrate the great potential of moiré spintronics in fundamental science and spintronic applications.

 Furthermore, beyond these exciting achievements, the integration of ML into the study of moir\'e materials is rapidly evolving from a tool for accelerating individual simulations into a cornerstone of a new paradigm for materials discovery.
 The progress in developing ML-accelerated simulation tools and AI-driven analysis methods points toward a future where the design of novel spintronic materials is a highly automated, collaborative, and efficient process.